Bicycle and motorcycle dynamics: History

 The history of the study of bike dynamics is nearly as old as the bicycle itself.
 It includes contributions from famous scientists such as Rankine, Appell, and Whipple.
 In the early 19th century Karl von Drais, credited with inventing the two-wheeled vehicle variously called the laufmaschine, velocipede, draisine, and dandy horse, showed that a rider could balance his device by steering the front wheel.
-In 1869, Rankine published an article in The Engineer repeating von Drais's assertion that balance is maintained by steering in the direction of a lean.
+In 1869, Rankine published an article in The Engineer repeating von Drais' assertion that balance is maintained by steering in the direction of a lean.
 In 1897, the French Academy of Sciences made understanding bicycle dynamics the goal of its Prix Fourneyron competition.
-Thus, by the end of the 19th century, Carlo Bourlet, Emmanuel Carvallo, and Francis Whipple had showed with rigid-body dynamics that some safety bicycles could actually balance themselves if moving at the right speed.
+Thus, by the end of the 19th century, Carlo Bourlet, Emmanuel Carvallo, and Francis Whipple had shown with rigid-body dynamics that some safety bicycles could actually balance themselves if moving at the right speed.
 Bourlet won the Prix Fourneyron, and Whipple won the Cambridge University Smith Prize.
 It is not clear to whom should go the credit for tilting the steering axis from the vertical which helps make this possible.

-In 1970, David E. H. Jones published an article in Physics Today showing that gyroscopic effects are not necessary to balance a bicycle.
+In 1970, David E. H. Jones published an article in Physics Today showing that gyroscopic effects are not necessary for a person to balance a bicycle.
 Since 1971, when he identified and named the wobble, weave and capsize modes, Robin Sharp has written regularly about the behavior of motorcycles and bicycles.
 While at Imperial College, London, he worked with David Limebeer and Simos Evangelou.
 In the early 1970s, Cornell Aeronautical Laboratory (CAL, later Calspan Corporation in Buffalo, NY USA) was sponsored by the Schwinn Bicycle Company and others to study and simulate bicycle and motorcycle dynamics.
 Portions of this work have now been released to the public and scans of over 30 detailed reports have been posted at this TU Delft Bicycle Dynamics site.
 Since the 1990s, Cossalter, et al., have been researching motorcycle dynamics at the University of Padova.
 Their research, both experimental and numerical, has covered weave, wobble, chatter, simulators, vehicle modelling, tire modelling, handling, and minimum lap time maneuvering.